 An UL BWP, as described in Subclause 12 and in [4, TS 38.211], for Msg3 PUSCH transmission is indicated by higher layers.
 When determining the frequency domain resource allocation for Msg3 PUSCH transmission within the active UL BWP, the initial UL BWP shall be used, if the active BWP includes all the PRBs of the initial BWP or the active BWP is the initial BWP.
 Otherwise the active UL BWP shall be used.

-Alt.1: The UL BWP for Msg3 PUSCH transmission is the initial UL

-BWP, if the initial BWP is confined within the active BWP , otherwise Msg3 PUSCH transmission is in the active UL BWP

-Alt.2: The UL BWP for Msg3 PUSCH transmission is the active UL BWP except when (1) RACH-ConfigCommon is provided by SearvingCellConfigCommonSIB or (2) is provided by ServingCellConfig and is the same as RACH-ConfigCommon provided in ServingCellConfigCommonSIB, in which case the UL BWP for Msg3 PUSCH transmission is the initial UL BWP.

 A UE transmits an UL-SCH in an Msg3 PUSCH scheduled by a RAR grant in a corresponding RAR message using redundancy version number 0.
 Retransmissions, if any, of the UL-SCH in an Msg3 PUSCH are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].